 One of the features of The British Newspaper Archive is the OCR editing tool.
 This allows every user to contribute to the improvement of The Archive.
-OCR stands for Optical Character Recognition–the process we use to rapidly digitise millions of pages of newspapers.
+OCR stands for Optical Character Recognition– the process we use to transform millions of digitised images into searchable text.
 The computer takes an image of the page and then turns each line into text.
 However, as many of us have encountered, the text is not always correct and needs improvement.
 As a group, we can improve the text and subsequently the search feature on The British Newspaper Archive with the steps below.

 How to correct the OCR text

 - When you view a page of the newspaper, the article you want should be highlighted.
 If not, use your mouse to click on the column of the newspaper article you want to read.